mtitus83/MMM-Starlight/README.md

 ## Updating

-To update the module to the latest version, navigate to your MMM-SunSigns folder and pull the latest changes:
+To update the module to the latest version, navigate to your MMM-Starlight folder and pull the latest changes:

 ```
-cd ~/MagicMirror/modules/MMM-SunSigns
+cd ~/MagicMirror/modules/MMM-Starlight
 git pull
 npm install
 ```